masashitsubaki/molecularGNN_smiles/README.md

 </div>

-The GNN updates the randomly initialized atom vectors in a molecule, obtains the molecular vector, and then learns the parameters of the neural networks including the atom vectors via backpropagation to predict molecular properties (i.e., this is an end-to-end learning without input features or descriptors in chemoinformatics).
+The GNN updates the randomly initialized atom vectors in a molecule, obtains the molecular vector by summing (or mean) the atom vectors, and then learns the parameters of the neural networks including the atom vectors via backpropagation to predict molecular properties (i.e., this is an end-to-end learning without input features or descriptors used in chemoinformatics).

 Our GNN, based on the r-radius subgraphs (or fingerprints), can be described as follows: